 - 1. Make sure that a forwarding address is on file with your former department and IU Human Resources. - 2.
-Contact IU Human Resources at askhr@iu.edu or (812) 856-1234 for an estimate of separation pay and instructions to defer to a supplemental retirement plan, if desired. - 3.
+Contact IU Human Resources at askhr@iu.edu or (812) 856-1234 for an estimate of your separation pay and instructions for deferral to a supplemental retirement plan (if applicable). - 3.
 In case of an employee's death, the next of kin must initiate a state-regulated petition process to request the employee's final paycheck.